 - Paralysis (if the spinal cord is involved).

 Children who are repeatedly infected with schistosomiasis can develop anaemia, malnutrition and learning difficulties.

-Schistosomiasis is also known as Bilharzia.
-It is a tropical disease caused by a parasitic infection with worms from the Schistosomatidae family.
+Schistosomiasis is a tropical disease caused by a parasitic infection with worms from the Schistosomatidae family.
 A parasite is an animal that lives on or in another animal and feeds from it.

 By Waisberg at English Wikipedia [Public domain], via Wikimedia Commons

 There are three main worm species that cause schistosomiasis in humans: